[Copilot Studio] Tried Displaying KPIs as Graphs in Chat: Two Routes Using Adaptive Cards and Code Interpreter

 Source: FAQ for code interpreter | Microsoft Learn

-5. How to Choose Between the Two Routes
+5. Choosing Between the Two Routes

 This will be covered in a future installment.